apache/maven/src/site/markdown/cache.md

 ### Implementation insights

-At very simple form, the incremental Maven is essentially a hash function which takes Maven project and produces cache key for a project.
+At very simple form, the build cache Maven is essentially a hash function which takes Maven project and produces cache key for a project.
 Then the key is used to store and restore build results.
 Because of different factors there could be collisions and instabilities in the produced key.
 Collision could happen if the same key produced from the semantically different build states and will result in unintended reuse.
 Instability means that same input yields different key in